Art School Portfolio Five 1983-1997

 BFA Show w/ Que Sais-je?

 More use of a limited palette, similar in approach to Giddy Girls and Logic and other works of this period.
-In the second photograph, I stand next to Que Sais-je? at my MFA show opening.
+In the second photograph, that is me standing next to Que Sais-je? at my MFA show opening.

 This figure/ground distinction was less maintained in the work of his IU colleague, Robert Barnes, although, here too, it informs his work.
 Both men love lurid color, and for whatever tearing-through-the-fabric-of-realism they engaged in, they came to the same solution for the figure/ground problem: namely, bright color, diffuse light, and busy composition are pushed to the background, much as in a fantastical landscape, while foreground, where figures reside and occupy passable functional space, is darkly shaded and simpler.
-This creates a theatrical shadow box effect, and it is quite striking.
+This creates a striking theatrical shadow box effect.

 Summer, 1988